AppFlowy-IO/AppFlowy-Cloud/doc/EC2_GUIDE.md

 ## Helpful Docker Commands

+Skip this section if you are already familiar with Docker.
 Be careful when running these commands.
 They can be destructive.

 1. **Remove all containers in Docker**:
    ```bash